How to Use Prodigy's Report Card as a Parent

 Goals are a Parent tool that lets you pick a number of questions for your child to answer correctly in the game.
 Then, once they've reached their Goal, they'll get an in-game Reward!

-And if your child has an Ultimate Membership, you'll be able to choose what Reward they get, like new outfits, wands, currencies and even an in-game Pet!
+And if your child has a membership, you'll be able to choose what Reward they get, like new outfits, wands, currencies and even an in-game Pet!

 3. Get extra support with Practice Areas